 After another flare-up in the fall of 2019, I decided to try Dr. Goldner’s hyper-nourishing protocol.
 I learned how to reduce the inflammation in my body in order to reduce the severity of my chronic illnesses.
 I followed a raw diet for a while and it really helped with my symptoms!
 However, as the weather got colder, I really missed cooked foods.
 I started to slowly incorporate cooked foods back into my diet and started exercising at the gym again.
 I was feeling stronger and healthier than I had in a long time.

 Continuing the Journey

-I’m continuing to centre my diet on whole foods, am running again, and am working on building my strength and endurance.
-I’ve started doing calisthenics (body weight training), and have been working on handstands.
-I have lost 80 pounds and have a renewed focus on my health and well-being.
+I’m continuing to centre my diet on whole foods.
+I have lost 80 pounds total and have a renewed focus on my health and well-being.
 I’m looking forward to sharing my journey to encourage others to make more conscious choices, to eat more healthfully, and to move their bodies.
 Switching to a whole food plant-based diet has improved my health and changed my life dramatically.
 I’m excited to share my journey to health and wellness and to help others regain their health, lose weight, and feel great on a whole food plant-based diet!